 The advancement of voice search and the tremendous improvements in the vocabulary of search engines can (and should) be incredibly liberating to content producers across all industries.
 While there may be industry-specific terms which have no useable synonym, for the most part the content produced across all sectors is freer to be itself than ever before.

-Much of the advice remains the same – though the approach differs.
+Much of the advice remains the same as for traditional SEO – though the approach differs.
 The requirement for content providers to produce useful content which seeks to answer consumer questions, or is in some other way relevant and engaging, remains, but the ways in which such content are being found has subtly changed (there is a handy list of all OK Google commands here).